-Three weeks before Christmas, my Attatah (grandfather) died in the Fairbanks hospital.
+Events in my life have rarely occured as I planned.
+Three weeks before Christmas, my Attatah (grandfather) dies in the Fairbanks hospital.
 He was Dad's father and the last of my grandparents to die.
-His body was returned to Kotzebue for the funeral.
+His body was returned to Kotzebue for the funeral to be a lawyer.

-The flight home was the longest one of my life.
-I am reminded of it each time I hear Sioux singer Floyd Westerman's song about the return of his mother's body home for burial.
-"Only thirtyfive more miles and you'll be free," sings Floyd...
+The flight home was the longest of my life.
+I am reminded of it every time I hear Sioux singer Floyd Westerman's song about the return of his mother's body home for burial.
+"Only thirty-five more miles and you'll be free," sings Floyd.
+I knew that I would not return to school.
+I knew I did not want to be a lawyer.

-Attath's body rested in the newly-built Friends Church near the center of the village.
+Attatah's body rested in the newly-built Friends Church near the center of the village.
 Outside, the ground was brown and grassy.
 Kotzebue did not get much snow that winter.
 The wind blew cold and dry air from the Chukchi Sea across the village.
 It was refreshing, but the reason for my return spoiled my homecoming.

-I was disappointed that the funeral could not take place in the old church where Attath had played the violin during services for most of his adult life.
-He looked completely at rest ...
+I was disappointed that the funeral could not take place in the old church where Attatah had played his violin during services for most of his adult life.
+He looked completely at rest, as if ready for death.
 I remember admiring that distinguished crop of white hair and his hands.

 My earliest memories are of his hands.
 He would call me to him with them, to his rocking chair.
-With his big hands, he would see how much I had grown.
+With his big hands, he would lift me to his knee.
+And with his hands, he would see how much I had grown.
 When he saw that I was still growing, he would grin and laugh.
 When he laughed, his hands would laugh too on my shoulders.

-His hands were those of a netmaker.
+His hands were those of a netmåker.
 Skilled and strong, they appeared ready to stitch another sturdy knot.

-Attatah became blind as a young man.
-His hands were very important to him.
-And to me, they were like his grin or his voice.
+Attatah became blind as a young man. his hands were very important to him.
+And, to me, they were like his grin or his voice.
 I watched his hands like other people watched eyes.

 Toward the end of his life, after his wife died, many of his friends were gone.
 When he found an old friend, they talked about the way of life in the north.
-Few were left who knew the stories of the old days of Kotzebue Eskimos.
+Few were left who knew stories of the days of Kotzebue Eskimos.